-Alaura Sharp begins her second season with the Lady Eagle basketball program as the recruiting coordinator.
-Her duties include all aspect of recruiting, on-the-floor coaching working with the post players, scouting opponents and film breakdown.
+Alaura Sharp begins her third season with the Lady Eagle basketball program as associate head coach/recruiting coordinator.
+Her duties include all aspect of recruiting, assisting in scholarship management, on-the-floor coaching working with the post players, scouting opponents and film breakdown.

 Sharp comes to Southern Miss following a four-year stint as the head coach at Garden City Community College where she turned the Lady Busters program into a top contender each year in the tough Kansas Jayhawk Community College Conference and Region VI.

 While at GCCC, Sharp guided the Lady Busters to their best record in school history at 29-4 in 2012-13 and ranked No. 13 in the NJCAA Polls.
 Her career coaching record at Garden City was 83-45 and had the highest winning percentage for all women's coaches.
 Sharp also produced an All-American player in Tamara Jones from Prosser, Washington over the last two years.
 Sharp was also named KJCCC Coach of the Year.